lexermal/website-weixler-me/blog/K3s/DRAFT-Setup K3s as rolling cluster.md

 The cluster needs now some time to restructure itself.

-You are now done concratulations!!
+You are now done congratulations!!

 You can now install your first Kubernetes services but I would recommend you to first [secure your nodes against attacks](DRAFT-Secure%20VPS.md) and make the cluster more [convinient to use](DRAFT-Prepare%20K3s%20cluster%20tools.md).